matthiashaefeli/message_api/README.md

 Message is a Rails Api that receives POST request with params to_number and message.

+- create and update Providers.
+- Set load balance of each Provider.
+- Return all Providers and Messages

 ## How to set up locally

 ```